 Environmental psychologists often work outside within a community rather than in an office.
 Because this is a relatively new field, aspiring environmental psychologists may need to be self-driven and flexible in terms of finding paid research.
 This research might involve monitoring the effects of architectural design, crowding, homelessness, urban parks or weather patterns on a particular population in a specific environment.

 Due to the interdisciplinary nature of the field, environmental psychologists may often work as part of a team with architects, engineers, sociologists and urban planners.
-According to the BLS, job growth for all psychologists was predicted to increase by 19% for the 2014-2024 decade.
+According to the BLS, job growth for all psychologists was predicted to increase much faster than national average through 2028.
 Psychologists with a doctorate may enjoy more favorable job prospects, and those with only a bachelor's or master's degree may have more trouble securing positions (www.bls.gov).
 Licensure is required for all psychologists who work with patients in all fifty states.
 Licensing requirements and protocols vary by state.

-Environmental psychology is a new, yet growing field, so job openings are expected to increase, and those with doctoral degrees will have the best chance of getting them--especially since job growth for all psychologists is snowballing at 19%.
-Salary can vary on the type of psychologist, but psychologists overall make around $94,590 per year.
+Environmental psychology is a new, yet growing field, so job openings are expected to increase, and those with doctoral degrees will have the best chance of getting them--especially since job growth for all psychologists is increasing at a much faster rate.
+Salary can vary on the type of psychologist, but psychologists overall make around $101,000 per year.